d0sse/macFox-theme/README.md

 # 👋 Welcome to MacFox-Theme
-## Safari like, minimalistic theme.
+## Safari like, minimalistic theme

 Hi!
 I'm [d0sse](https://github.com/d0sse) and  this is Minimalist Mac - Safari-like - Firefox theme.